vitaly-t/pg-promise/README.md

 BEGIN ISOLATION LEVEL SERIALIZABLE DEFERRABLE
 ```

+Transaction Mode is set via property `txMode` on the transaction function.

 This is the most efficient and best-performing way of configuring transactions.

-In the example above, we use the new property `pgp.txMode = {isolationLevel, TransactionMode}`,
-and we configure the Transaction Mode by setting property `txMode` on the transaction function.

 # Advanced